Child support explained

 • You're a sole parent receiving an income and want to formalise support arrangements

-• You're the paying parent and need to understand your obligations and assess your capacity to pay
+• Some people are the paying parent and consider their obligations and their capacity to pay.

 • Your income has changed significantly and you believe your current arrangement no longer reflects your circumstances